 Your computer station needs to work for you.
 Your keyboard and mouse should be at the same level, with the weight of your arms supported by the armrests of the chair.
 The keyboard and mouse should also be positioned so that your wrists remain straight.
 If you need to look at documents as you type, ensure that you have a document holder.
 All other required tools, such as staplers, pens or pencils, and your phone, should be within reach.
 If you use the phone frequently, opt for a headset over cradling the phone between your ear and shoulder.

-Eye strain is common in workers with and without disabilities who spend a lot of their day looking at computer monitors.
+Eye strain is common for people who spend a lot of their day looking at computer monitors.
 Adjust your monitor so that it is at eye level when sitting straight in your chair.
 Ensure that you look at it directly, and that it’s not angled.
 If you have a window, place the monitor at a right angle to it to reduce glare.
-Monitors with poor resolution or a flicker should be upgraded or replaced.

 OSG can Help